Patriots got the humbling loss they probably needed

 But first they need to figure out how to field a competitive defense.
 Oh, and they also need to forget about their absurd comeback victory over Atlanta.

 In Week 1 of the 2017 season, the Patriots cut against their own grain and reminded the world one more time about that 28-3 deficit they overcame.
-And then they played like they did for the first 43 minutes in Houston last February, this time with no miracle in sight.
+And then they played like they did for the first 43 minutes in Houston in February, this time with no miracle in sight.